 If you're not worried about downtime in DNS resolution, see Map an existing custom DNS name to Azure App Service.

-To complete this how-to, make sure that your App Service app is not in FREE tier.
+To complete the steps, make sure that your App Service app isn't in FREE tier.

 When you bind a custom domain preemptively, you accomplish both of the following before making any changes to your existing DNS records:

-- Enable the domain name for your app
+- Enable the domain name in your App service app.